steelbridge-io/MCD/README.md

 # MCD

-Two themes:Parent and Child
+Two themes: Parent and Child

-Parent -> Big-Screen
+Parent: Big-Screen<br>
-Child -> mccausland-big-screen
+Child: mccausland-big-screen

 These are WordPress themes.
 Custom built for mccauslandconstruction.com